Vanessi-K/Memorybook/README.md

 Memorybook, is a way to manage your photos in an online photobook.
 A Memorybook can be created and edited.
 A Memorybook can consist of different groups.
 To each Memorybook and group, images can be uploaded and a descriptioin may be written.

+---

+The project was created in the course of the _Creative Code Lab_ of the study program at the UAS St. Pölten, in the second semester (SS2022).
+The _Creative Code Lab_ is a two week long duration in which a project needs to be tackeled from start to finish.

 ## Starting the project
 Two things need to be started the vue-Frontend and the express-Backend.
+But before that a database needs to be set up.

+### Database
+The databse can be created with the setup file in ```service/database-init.sql```.
+After that the credentials for the database connection need to be adjusted in ```server/secrets.js``` and ```server/services/database.js```.

 ### VUE3-Frontend
 ```